"Sheila Take A Bow"

 The Australian promo 7" is a stock copy with the words "promotion only not for sale" stamped in red on the back.

-Germany 7" [Line 109073 (black vinyl)]
+Europe/Germany 7" [Line 109073 (black vinyl)]

-Germany 12" [Line 609073 (black vinyl)]
+Europe/Germany 12" [Line 609073 (black vinyl)]

-The front layout of this single is identical to its British counterpart, but the image was tinted blue instead of red as in the UK or pink like the rest of the German releases, which makes it the most wanted edition of "Sheila Take A Bow".
-The back of the sleeve is the expected variation on the UK 12" back by a number of details including additional Line Records logo and credits (view left).
-It differs from the back of the coloured vinyl 12"s by the presence of a barcode and a box with Dutch and French numbers (probably price codes) in the top right corner, fewer UK credits, and a slightly different layout of the track listing and the German credits.
-A misprint is found on the sleeve's spine, in the title "Is It Really Go Strange".
-The record is slipped inside a plain white inner sleeve with anti-static film inside.
-The labels vary from deep pink to pinkish-red depending on the pressing but, one way or another, they are significantly different to the coloured 12" labels which have the classic Line Records 'graph paper' pattern as a background.
-European musical rights companies STEMRA and BIEM are mentioned to the right of them, which is not the case for the labels of the coloured editions.
-Tracks are credited on the labels as well as on the back of the sleeve as being taken from the "Sheila Take A Bow" cd-single numbered '842308', which is incorrect (see cd-single below).
+This is usually referred to as the German black vinyl 12" in blue sleeve.
+The front is identical to its British and German counterparts, but the image was given a blue tint instead of red (UK) or pink (Germany), which makes it the most wanted stock edition of "Sheila Take A Bow" (view left).
+The back of the sleeve differs from the back of the UK 12" by a number of details (view left): the barcode was moved to the top right corner and the Euro catalogue number and prices codes for Germany (D) and France (F) were added beneath it; the German label code was added in gold in the bottom right corner; the songs are credited as being taken from the "Sheila Take A Bow" cd-single with the incorrect catalogue number '842308' (see Germany cd-single below); the credits for a-side and b-side were omitted and a Line Records logo and credit were added in their place.
+A typo is found on the sleeve's spine, in the title "Is It Really Go Strange".
+The record is slipped inside a plain white poly-lined inner sleeve.
+The labels vary from deep pink to pinkish-red depending on the pressing but, one way or another, they are significantly different to the German coloured 12" labels which have the classic Line Records 'graph paper' pattern as a background.
+European musical rights companies STEMRA and BIEM are mentioned to the right of them, which is not the case for the labels of the German editions on coloured vinyl.
+Tracks are again credited on the labels as being taken from the "Sheila Take A Bow" cd-single with the incorrect catalogue '842308'.

 §

-Germany 7" promo [Line LIS1.00024B]
+See Germany 7" promo description below.

 §

-Germany 12" test pressing [Line 609073]
+Europe 12" test pressing [Line 609073]

 Germany 7" mispressed sleeve [Line LIS1.00024B]

 Some copies of the yellow vinyl 7" described above have been spotted in an oddly mispressed sleeve.
 The gold edge around the letters in the band's name on the front gets skewed towards the bottom more and more as the letters are close to the right.
-So this means that the first 'T' and 'H' are pretty much as usual, but the gold edges around the final 'T', 'H' and 'S' are clearly out of sync with the letters.
+So this means that the first 'T' and 'H' are almost as usual, but the gold edges around the final 'T', 'H' and 'S' are clearly out of sync with the letters.

 Greece 12" [Virgin VG2086-Z]